 FREQUENTLY ASKED QUESTIONS

-Every new client attends an initial consultation to clarify his/her concerns and determine whether they might benefit from counselling or psychotherapy.
+Every new client attends an initial consultation to clarify his/her concerns and determine whether counselling/psychotherapy could be benificial.
 In this session, clients are encouraged to explain as fully as possible why they are seeking help, give some personal history and ask any questions about the process.

 How long are sessions?

 Apart from the initial consultation lasting up to 90 minutes, individual and couples therapy sessions usually last 50 minutes.

 This depends on the type of issue you are addressing in therapy.
 One session per week is usually the minimum, but some practitioners will recommend up to three sessions per week.

 How do I know my therapist is fully qualified?